-The Visayan Hornbill (Penelopides penelopides panini) is a highly endangered bird.
+The Visayan Hornbill (Penelopides penelopides panini) is a highly endangered bird in the Bucerotidae family of hornbills.
 It is a tarictic hornbill.

 The male Visayan Hornbill has a creamy-white head and neck, a white upper chest, a reddish-brown lower chest, reddish-brown uppertail feathers, and a creamy-white tail with a broad black tip.
 Its beak and casque (bony growth on its head) are blackish.
 Its beak has yellowish ridges.
 It has orange-brown eyes and pinkish-white eye-rings.
 The female is black, and her eye-rings are blue.